-The team includes a neurologist, a neuropsychologist, a neurology nursing specialist and acquired brain injury experiential experts.
 In this way we can make the connection to both sides of the knowledge of brain injury and become a Knowledge Broker on ABI.
 We are not paid for the work on this site.

 We have expenses to keep this website running.

 Would you like to support us?
 Thanks a lot!

 Our aim with this website is to be a guide by using a lot of visual support in the form of pictures and videos.
 We also use so-called "white space" or blank lines to help those who are easily overstimulated by text.

 We aim to create a place where you can find info and videos that can give you a quick understanding.
 It is created for people without medical knowledge.